rstudio/bookdown.org/content/archive/internal/tpinto-home-regularisation.md

 algorithms for model selection, such as the best subset selection and stepwise (backward and forward) selection.
 Then we introduce the idea of bias-variance trade-off and the motivation for ridge regression.
 Finally, we will talk about Lasso regression and some of its extensions.
 By the end of this module you should be able to: The dataset fat is available in the library(faraway).
-You ...
+You have to ...